sccn/sccn.github.io/tutorials/10_Group_analysis/working_with_study_designs.md

 in the [STUDY structure](/tutorials/multi-subject/EEGLAB-STUDY-data-structure.html) part of the tutorial.

-For more complex designs, one must use the LIMO plugin.
+For more complex designs, one must use the LIMO EEGLAB plugin.
 Refer to the [LIMO plugin documentation](https://github.com/LIMO-EEG-Toolbox/limo_meeg/wiki) for more information.